Qv2ray/qv2ray.github.io/docs/manual/wayland.md

 Under a KDE Wayland session, if you log out and log back in, Qv2ray will not exit, will not show the notification tray icon and will use a lot of CPU.

 **The solution is (use one of three choices):**

-1、Use Gnome Wayland session
+1. Use Gnome Wayland session

-2、Use KDE Plasma or other desktop‘s Xorg sessions 3.
-Kill the Qv2ray process by yourself and then open it again.
+2. Use KDE Plasma or other desktop‘s Xorg sessions

+3. Kill the Qv2ray process by yourself and then open it again.

 > Related issues:
 > <https://github.com/Qv2ray/Qv2ray/issues/830>

-Translated with www.DeepL.com/Translator (free version)

 ### No tray icon under Gnome